DevExpress-Examples/wpf-gridcontrol-populate-inplace-comboboxedit-with-values-based-on-values-from-other-cells/Readme.md

 # How to populate ComboBoxEdit's ItemsSource based on values from other cells

 GridControl can display lookup editors in column cells.
 Such editors can work with a shared data source or different sources for each data row.
-It is possible to customize these sources further, depending on values in other cells of the same column.
+It is possible to customize these sources further, depending on values in other cells of the same row.
 Use one of the following approaches to accomplish this task:

 * The [LookUpEditBase.FilterCriteria](https://docs.devexpress.com/WPF/DevExpress.Xpf.Editors.LookUpEditBase.FilterCriteria) property